What is TVI?

 HDTVI technology was developed by a company named Techpoint.
 They released the TVI video standard in 2014.
 The technology has been supplied to many manufacturers worldwide.
 Consumers can reliably connect TVI cameras from different manufacturers to the same DVR.

-HD-TVI cameras currently support 1080p video resolution using the same coaxial cabling techniques used by traditional analog CCTV cameras: 720p 1080p, 3 megapixel, 4 megapixel, 5 megapixel, and 4K (8 megapixel).
+HD-TVI technology currently support the following video resolutions using the same coax cable techniques used by traditional analog CCTV cameras: 720p 1080p, 3 megapixel, 4 megapixel, 5 megapixel, and 4K (8 megapixel).
 This makes it easy for people with existing analog CCTV systems to upgrade to an HD system because most of the time they can leverage their existing cable infrastructure.
 RG59 coax cable is the most popular cable used for installations.
 1080p resolution is the most popular resolution for TVI cameras at this time.

 There are TVI development initiatives taking place now to support video resolution beyond 1080p.